wattsjs/securex/workflows/Umbrella-SyncMicrosoftDefenderForCloudApps__definition_workflow_01ZA78KI6QSLC6gcXhudQZDRoakc3qqNwkC/README.md

 ![End Result](https://github.com/wattsjs/securex/blob/media/mcas_sync.png?raw=true)

 ## Overview
-This SecureX workflow allows you to syncronise your existing sanctioned applications in Microsoft Defender for Cloud Apps (formally known as MCAS) with an Umbrella DNS destination list.
+This SecureX workflow allows you to **automatically** syncronise your existing sanctioned applications in Microsoft Defender for Cloud Apps (formally known as MCAS) with an Umbrella DNS destination list.

 Microsoft provides a REST API of all domains associated with your sanctioned applications, and this workflow will syncronise these domains with a destination list in Cisco Umbrella - allowing you to block access to these sanctioned applications at a DNS level across your entire organisation.